openservicemesh/osm/demo/README.md

 2. Setup `.env` environment variable file
    - From the root of the repository run `make .env`
    - It is already listed in `.gitignore` so that anything you put in it would not accidentally leak into a public git repo.
 Refer to `.env.example` in the root of this repo for the mandatory and optional environment variables.
 2. Provision access to a Kubernetes cluster.
-Any cluster can be used.
+Any certified conformant Kubernetes cluster (version 1.15 or higher) can be used.
 Here are a couple of options:
 	- **Option 1:** Local [kind](https://kind.sigs.k8s.io/) cluster
 	    - [Install kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installation)
 	       - `brew install kind` on macOS